 Camping 4 ELOAH

 Hi and welcome to camping4ELOAH.com, this site is a Father's Word teaching site," and as such; I, as a Pastor and Teacher of Father's Word, teach Father's Word as read from a 1611 Kings James Version Bible transcribed from the Original Manuscripts.
 Here at camping4ELOAH.com, Father's Word is taught Verse–by–Verse, Chapter–by–Chapter, and Book–by–Book in order that the student learn Father's True Word, and not man's customs, denominational doctrines, dogmas and\or traditions.
-I don't want to be as one of those pastors Father addressed in Jeremiah 23 where He said, “Woe be unto the pastors...,” and Ezekiel 13 and 14 where Father told Ezekiel to “...prophesy against the prophets who prophesy out of their own hearts...for these men have set up their idols in their heart, and put the stumblingblock of their iniquity before their face: should I be enquired of at all by them?....”
+I don't want to be as one of those pastors Father addressed in Jeremiah 23 where He said, “Woe be unto the pastors...,” and Ezekiel 13, 14, and 34 where Father told Ezekiel to “...prophesy against the prophets and shepherds who prophesy out of their own hearts...for these men have set up their idols in their heart, and put the stumblingblock of their iniquity before their face: should I be enquired of at all by them?....”
 What I mean to say is, that, from the time of the Levitical Priests of the Old Testament, (in both Houses: House of Israel—all 12 Tribes before the Division, and then the 10 Northern Tribes of the Divided House—and House of Judah—the Tribes of Judah and Benjamin, with a sprinkling in of the Levites, and Manassites—to the priests, scribes, pharisees and sadducees during the time of Jesus' day, to the majority of laypersons, ministers, pastors, preachers, priests, and reverends up to, and including today, they forsake their great commission of teaching Father's Word Verse–by–Verse, Chapter–by–Chapter, and Book–by–Book.